 Riders: Starting March 3, 2014, we're adding 15-minute mid-day service on 10 Frequent Service bus lines.
 Learn more

-TriMet's Frequent Service bus lines run about every 15 minutes during the morning and afternoon rush hours on weekdays.
-MAX runs every 15 minutes or better most of the day, every day.
-(Service is less frequent in the early morning, mid-day and evening.)
+TriMet's Frequent Service bus lines run about every 15 minutes or better most of the day on weekdays.
+MAX runs about every 15 minutes or better most of the day, every day.
+Service is less frequent in the early morning and evening.

 Frequent Service lines connect the regional hubs where many riders live and work.

-In addition to providing more frequency during commute times, these lines have a number of features designed to make your trips easier, faster and more comfortable:
+In addition to providing more frequency most of the day on weekdays, some lines have a number of features designed to make your trips easier, faster and more comfortable:

 - new shelters and sign poles with service information and Stop ID numbers